TUCSON DOMESTIC VIOLENCE ATTORNEY

 • If you’re facing a domestic violence charge in Tucson or anywhere in Southern Arizona, you need a Tucson domestic violence lawyer who understands how fast these cases move and how much is at stake.
 A DV arrest can control where you live, who you’re allowed to contact, access to your kids, firearm rights, and even your job.
 At Taylor Law Group, PLLC, led by former Pima County judge Douglas W. Taylor, Sr., we step in immediately — before a one-sided version of events hardens into the “official story.”

 • Domestic violence allegations can lead to severe consequences, including jail, long-term counseling, loss of child custody or visitation rights, fines, loss of 2nd Amendment (gun) rights, and lasting damage to your reputation.
 We are dedicated to providing a thorough defense, carefully examining the evidence and circumstances surrounding the accusation(s).
-Whether you’ve been wrongfully accused or there are mitigating factors in your case, our top-rated Domestic Violence defense team works tirelessly to keep your rights protected and your side of the story heard.
+Whether you’ve been wrongfully accused or there are mitigating factors in your case, our expert Tucson Domestic Violence defense team works tirelessly to keep your rights protected and your side of the story heard.

 • Our many strategies focus on addressing the technicalities that often play a role in domestic violence cases, such as the credibility and willingness of alleged victims and witnesses, the validity of evidence, self-defense, and the potential for false claims.
 We’ll explore every single angle to uncover inconsistencies or errors in the prosecution’s case, aiming for a dismissal or reduction in charges.